jsbean/HarmonicNetwork/Documentation/Proposal.md

 ### Phase 3:

 Development phase 3 will add sonic feedback will be added to product of development phase 2.
+Voice leading may be sub-optimal.

 ### Phase 4: